Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 where $\vec r_{CM}$ is its center of mass.

-### 1D rotational equations of motion
+### Moment of inertia in rotational motion

-For a particle undergoing a net force $\vec F_\perp$ perpendicular to its radial vector $\vec r$, then Newton's 2nd law gives:
+We will now introduce a new concept unique to rotational motion, known as the **moment of inertia**.
+Consider a particle undergoing a net force $\vec F_\perp$ perpendicular to its radial vector $\vec r$.
+Then, we can use Newton's 2nd law to find that:

 {% math() %}
 m \vec a_\mathrm{tan} = \vec F_\perp
 {% end %}

-This can also be rewritten as:
+This result seems fairly ordinary.
+But note that with a bit of mathematical rearrangement, it can _also_ be rewritten as:

 {% math() %}
 \tau_\mathrm{net} = \sum_i \tau_i = I\alpha